rickkoe/worknotes/docs/index.md

 # Home

-Welcome to Rick's Work Notes.
 This is a collection of information, notes, and resources that I've been collecting over the years.

-Site Organization is as follows.
+Site Organization is as follows:
 ## SAN
 ### Brocade SAN
 [Brocade SAN switches and Directors](SAN/brocade.md)